 If you want to go to the next level in life, a mini-retirement can help with that.
 Learn how to take a mini-retirement to plan successfully and make your plan a reality.

-Mini-retirements can be entire years, or just a month or two.
-It depends on your personal preference, if you want to keep your job, and more.
+Mini-retirements can be entire years or just a month or two.
+It depends on your personal preference if you want to keep your job, and more.
 And more importantly, do you have the right amount of money to afford to go on a mini-retirement?

-Personally I’ve had a mini-retirement when I just graduated from university, where I traveled to South America for four months and choose to stay at home a few months before I started my working career.
+Personally, I’ve had a mini-retirement when I just graduated from the university.
+I traveled to South America for four months and chose to stay at home a few months before I started my working career.
 Recently I’ve taken a mini-retirement with my partner, where we’ve traveled through Central America for four months.

-If you plan accordingly, prepare for what you’re going to do and actually act on that – you’ll notice how straightforward it is.
+If you plan accordingly, prepare for what you’re going to do, and act on that – you’ll notice how straightforward it is.
 After that, you can take a mini-retirement every few years or so!

 - Quick Ways To Simplify Your Life This Year